 The sequences menu adds an additional layer of filtering, by allowing you to select visitors who have completed certain actions in a series of steps.

-If you had an Ad Group called “Health Plans” driving traffic to your website so they could comparison shop and pick a plan, and your Goal 2 designation was “Request Quote” and your Goal 3 designation was “Sign Up”, you could create a segment to see which of your visitors:
+If you had an ad group called “Health Plans” driving traffic to your website so they could compare plans and pick one, your Goal 2 designation was “Request Quote,” and your Goal 3 designation was “Sign Up,” you could create a segment to see which of your visitors:

-You can use this step-driven segment to see which landing pages are driving interest but not enough to complete the process.
-Not only does this provide you the ability to query your data for these specific conditions, but it also allows you to build an Audience from this Segment to remarket to people who didn’t finish the process and encourage them to return and complete their signup.
+You can use this step-driven segment to see which landing pages are driving some interest, but not enough to complete the process.
+Not only does this provide you the ability to query your data for these specific conditions, but it also allows you to build an audience from this segment to remarket to people who didn’t finish the process and encourage them to return and complete their signup.

-Use the power of Advanced Segments to expand the questions you’re asking and paint a more complete picture of your visitors.
+Use the power of segments to expand the questions you’re asking and paint a more complete picture of your visitors.

-Not just “what pages did they visit?” or “where did my users come from?” but questions like:
+Not just “what pages did they visit?” or “where did my users come from?”
+Include questions like:

 - Do mobile or tablet visitors bounce more often than desktop visitors?